ceres-solver/ceres-solver/docs/source/gradient_tutorial.rst

-If you are unable to use automatic differentiation for some reason (say beacause you need to call an external library), then you can use numeric differentiation.
+If you are unable to use automatic differentiation for some reason (say because you need to call an external library), then you can use numeric differentiation.
 In that case the functor is defined as follows [#f2]_.